Indian locomotive class WAP-5: Variants

-In October 2015, a WAP-5A locomotive (no. 30086) was rolled-out with a gear ratio of 59:35:19 capable of speeds up to 200 km/h for trial runs.
-In March 2018, a WAP-5 locomotive (no. 30136) with an enhanced power output of 4500 kW was released which was later adopted as a standard based on successful trials.
-Some locomotives of this class are equipped with "Head On Generation" (HOG) in which electric power from the locomotive's pantograph is transferred to the coaches instead of End Of Generation where a power car equipped with diesel generator is provided at either end of the train rake to supply power.
-The first WAP-5 locomotive (no. 30140) with HOG was rolled by CLW in June 2018.
+In October 2015, a WAP-5A locomotive (No. 30086) was rolled out with a gear ratio of 59:35:19, enabling it to attain speeds of up to 200 km/h (120 mph) during trial runs.
+In March 2018, a WAP-5 locomotive (No. 30136) with an enhanced power output of 4,500 kilowatts (6,000 hp) was rolled out.
+Following successful trials, this upgraded power output was adopted as the standard specification for the class.
+Some locomotives of this class are equipped with "Head On Generation" (HOG), in which electric power from the locomotive's pantograph is transferred to the coaches instead of "End Of Generation", where a power car equipped with a diesel generator is provided at either end of the train rake to supply power.